momomo/momomo.com.platform.db.transactional.Hibernate/README.md

 Allows for nanosecond time resolution when asking for time from Java Runtime in contrast with **`System.currentTimeMillis()`**.

 * **[`momomo.com.platform.db.transactional.Spring`](https://github.com/momomo/momomo.com.platform.db.transactional.Spring)**
-A library to execute database command in transactions without having to use annotations based on Spring libraries.
+A library to execute database commands in transactions without  having to use annotations based on Spring libraries.

 ### Background